tealhorizon87/attendance_form_v2/README.md

 ### Content
   - All content was written by myself or taken from documentation relating to the various API's used to facilitate this page.
+  - The code to 'animate' the flash messages came from [Stack Overflow](https://stackoverflow.com/questions/21993661/css-auto-hide-elements-after-5-seconds/21994053#21994053)

 ### Acknowledgements
   - The logo picture was sourced from Aviation & Combined Services Lodge No. 8504.
+  - The background images were sourced from [pixabay](https://pixabay.com/)

 Back to [Table of Contents](#table-of-contents)